SmartPack/SmartPack.github.io/pages/sgs5downloads.md

 <p style="text-align: center;"><img src="https://wiki.lineageos.org/images/devices/klte.png" alt="" width="154" height="300" /></p>

 <h3 style="color: blue">Compatibility</h3>
-<p>This kernel version is only meant to work on LineageOS 15.1 (Android 8.1.0) and nothing else (Please note: older versions (Noughat & Marshmallow) are discontinued, though download links are still available for anyone interested).
-This kernel may work on other LineageOS based Oreo ROMs as well (Please try at your own risk).</p>
+<p>This kernel version is only meant to work on LineageOS (14.1/15.1/16) and nothing else (Please note: older versions (for Marshmallow) are discontinued, though download links are still available for anyone interested).
+This kernel may work on other LineageOS based Nouagt/Oreo/Pie ROMs as well (Please try at your own risk).</p>

 <h3 style="color: blue">Features</h3>

-* Build from Oxygen OS <a href="https://github.com/android-linux-stable/op5/" target="_blank">source code</a> maintained by nathanchance
+* Build from stock Lineage OS <a href="https://github.com/LineageOS/android_kernel_samsung_msm8974" target="_blank">source code</a>
 * Built using latest (GCC 8.x) toolchain
 * Anykernel base for the best compatibility
 * Kernel tweaking app recommend: <a href="https://SmartPack.github.io/spkm/" target="_blank">SmartPack-Kernel Manager</a> (<strong>please note</strong>: official Kernel Adiutor is NOT fully compatible with this kernel)